- 1/2 oz Smith & Cross Trad'l Jamaica Rum

 - 1 oz fresh squeezed lime juice

-- 1/4 oz rich Demerara syrup
+- 1 tsp (5 ml) rich Demerara syrup

-The Mai-Tai was created by Trader Vic in 1944 in Emeryville, California.
+The Mai Tai was created by Trader Vic in 1944 in Emeryville, California.
 Apparently he had just acquired an entire distillery's worth of aged Jamaican rum and needed to come up with a really nice drink to put it to good use.

 In the 1950s he took the drink to Hawaii where they seem to have totally misunderstood the recipe.
 If you order one there it will come with pineapple juice and grenadine which is just not right.
-Accept no substitute for the recipe above.

 We did notice a big difference when we used high quality orange curaçao.
 We recommend Pierre Ferrand Dry Curaçao which claims to be based on an original 19th century recipe.
 The taste of bitter orange really comes through with this liqueur.
 Regarding the type of lime to use, in a recent test of two Mai Tais side-by-side, one made with fresh Persian lime juice and one with fresh Key lime juice, we were unable to taste the difference.